eljoey/BDO-Api-Helper/docs/mpClone/itemPricing.md

 - **marketConditionList -** array of price values and buy/sell orders.

-  - **sellCount -** current ammount up for sale
+  - **sellCount -** current ammount up for sale.
-  - **buyCount -** current ammount of buy orders up
+  - **buyCount -** current ammount of buy orders up.
-  - **pricePerOne -** price to buy/sell at
+  - **pricePerOne -** price to buy/sell at.

 - **basePrice -** average price.

-- **enchantGroup -** min enhantment level for the group (ex. when you go to base Kzarka the enchantment group will be 0-7 thus min will be 0 ).
+- **enchantGroup -** min enhantment level for the group (ex. when you go to base Kzarka the enchantment group will be 0-7 thus min will be 0).

-- **enchantMaxGroup -** max enhantment level for the group (ex. when you go to base Kzarka the enchantment group will be 0-7 thus max will be 7 ).
+- **enchantMaxGroup -** max enhantment level for the group (ex. when you go to base Kzarka the enchantment group will be 0-7 thus max will be 7).

-- **enchantMaterialKey -** the itemId of the material used to enhance the current item (if there is none it will be 0)
+- **enchantMaterialKey -** the itemId of the material used to enhance the current item (if there is none it will be 0).

-- **enchantMaterialPrice -** the average marketplace price of the material used to enhance the current item (if there is none it will be 0)
+- **enchantMaterialPrice -** the average marketplace price of the material used to enhance the current item (if there is none it will be 0).

 - **enchantNeedCount -** unsure what this is for.